How to photograph jeans flat lay

 To give your jeans more appeal and style, gently scrunch some areas of the stuffed legs.
 Denim gives off a naturally casual look, so a pair of perfectly ironed, straight jeans doesn’t quite catch the eye.

 Poke some movement and creases into the knee, making sure each knee doesn't look identical.
-Also focus on the bottom of the jeans and pull the cuff up to show off a more 3d look in your final image.
+As well as this, focus on the bottom of the jeans and pull the cuff up to show off a more 3D look in your final image.
 The crotch can be a problem area so ensure the seam sits nicely as the leg tapers down.

 3. Open the zipper and raise the pockets

 To give a more natural worn effect, open up the pockets so they appear to be full.
 Adding more depth to this area is important as nothing shows ‘flat and lifeless’ like empty pockets.